operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/operator-status.md

 ---
-title: Check the MariaDB Operator status
+title: MariaDB Operator installation verification
-description: This tutorial is to verify operator have been created successfully without any error
+description: Learn how to verify that the MariaDB Operator has been properly installed in the namespace.
 ---

-### Check the status of MariaDB Operator
+### MariaDB Operator status verification

-- After MariaDB Operator installation, verify that your operator got successfully installed by executing the below command:
+**Step 1: Verify that the MariaDB Operator has been installed successfully by executing below command.**

 ```execute
 kubectl get csv -n my-mariadb-operator-app
 ```

-Output:
+You will see a similar output as below.

 ```
 NAME                      DISPLAY            VERSION   REPLACES                  PHASE
 mariadb-operator.v0.0.4   Mariadb Operator   0.0.4     mariadb-operator.v0.0.3   Succeeded
 ```

-Note: Once operator is successfully installed, Output PHASE should be as "Succeeded".
+Note: If the operator is successfully installed, the output should mention the PHASE as "Succeeded".

-- Check the Pods status using below command:
+**Step 2: Check the status of Operator pods by running the command below.**

 ```execute
 kubectl get pods -n my-mariadb-operator-app